Patrick Vallençant

-Patrick Vallençant (9 June 1946 in Lyon – 28 March 1989) was a French alpinist/skier and pioneer in ski mountaineering.
+Patrick Vallençant (9 June 1946 – 28 March 1989) was a French alpinist/skier and pioneer in ski mountaineering.

 He was a pioneer in ski mountaineering and leader of the French school of ski mountaineers.
 His motto was: "si tu tombes, tu meurs", translated as "you fall, you die".
 In addition to numerous first descents, he was responsible for the creation of the "Pedal-Jump Turn" and co-founded the Degré 7 ski apparel company.

 He died on 28 March 1989, in a non-skiing related climbing accident as a result of a broken carabiner, while abseiling from the top of La Beaume Rouge, in France.

 Skiing

 Vallençant became known for a number of first descents on skis within the French Alps that had previously been considered too steep to ski.
 To achieve this he developed a ski technique known as the "Pedal-Jump Turn".
 His feats required him to first climb the mountain in order to make the descent on skis, at the time it was uncommon to use helicopters to reach the top.
 His climbing and skiing partner for many of these first descents was Anselme Baud.
 In achieving this he took up the mantel of Sylvain Saudan ("Le Skieur de l'Impossible") (French Wiki, Sylvain Saudan) and was a contemporary of other French extreme skiers, such as Jean-Marc Boivin and Bruno Gouvy.